-As a result of successfully completing this course, the candidate will be able to do the following: A. Conduct an independent study of the selected topic.
+As a result of successfully completing this course, the candidate will be able to do the following:

-- B. Follow proper research methodology in the research and drafting of the thesis. - C. Write the thesis in a clear, concise, and scholarly manner using the approved style manual (APA). - D. Interact with student colleagues and faculty members who are engaged in researching related areas of inquiry. - E. Apply for and receive Institutional Review Board approval of the study. - F. Demonstrate the will and tenacity to see a major research project through to completion. - G. Defend his or her work in a knowledgeable, cogent, positive, and professional manner.
+- A. Conduct and complete an independent study of the selected topic. - B. Follow proper research methodology in the research and drafting of the thesis. - C. Write the thesis in a clear, concise, and scholarly manner using the approved style manual (APA). - D. Interact with student colleagues and faculty members who are engaged in researching related areas of inquiry. - E. Apply for and receive Institutional Review Board approval of the study. - F. Demonstrate the will and tenacity to see a major research project through to completion. - G. Defend his or her work in a knowledgeable, cogent, positive, and professional manner.

-- H. Write an essay describing the key requirements for developing and defending a research study. - I. Present a speech describing and defending the student's thesis. - J. Prepare a written summary of the primary concerns addressed by the Institutional Review Board. - K. Describe the College of Education Conceptual Model and discuss the integration of a biblical foundation and Christian worldview as related to a whole person education and as it applies to educational issues.
+- H. Make an original and/or supportive contribution to the educational community. - I. Write an essay describing the key requirements for developing and defending a research study. - J. Present a speech describing and defending the student's thesis. - K. Prepare a written summary of the primary concerns addressed by the Institutional Review Board. - L. Describe the College of Education Conceptual Model and discuss the integration of a biblical foundation and Christian worldview as related to a whole person education and be able to integrate this understanding through the thesis process.